nus-cs2103-AY2324S1/tp/docs/team/lshaoqin.md

 * **Project management**:
+    * Set up team repo, RepoSense, and all releases.
     * Led the delegation of bug fixes based on PE-D issues.
     * Coordinated team workflow on the DG.
     * Gathered tasks and improvements for the UG.